emmt/TiPi/docs/index.md

 # TiPi framework for solving inverse problems

-TiPi is a Java *Toolkit for Inverse Problems and Imaging* developed as part the [MiTiV](http://mitiv.univ-lyon1.fr/) project.
+TiPi is a Java *Toolkit for Inverse Problems and Imaging* developed as part the [MiTiV](http://mitiv.univ-lyon1.fr/) project and supported by the **Magnum2** project.
 The objective of TiPi is to provide a framework for developping fast algorithms for solving inverse problems in particular in the domain of imaging.
+TiPi has a number of applications, for instance:

+* **Astronomy**: TiPi is used for the deblurring and denoising of astronomical images.

+* **Magnum2** project: TiPi is used to repair (inpainting) and enhance (deblurring and denoising) images of license plates before automatic OCR.

+* **Microscopy**: TiPi is exploited to implement the *deconvolution* and *blind deconvolution* plugins of [Icy](http://icy.bioimageanalysis.org/) of 3D images.

 ## Contents